marcuslehr/NucleoLIS-API/readme.md

 ```
 import LIS

 # First you must login to the API.
+Be sure to include '/api/' at
-The password should be stored in a plain text file.
+# the end of your url and the password should be stored in a plain
+# text file.
 LIS.login(url="https://your.server.com/api/",
           username='user', pass_file='api_pass.txt')

-# The login will provide a cookie which is stored within the module environment.
-The cookie is only valid for 15 mins, however a new cookie provided with each call and is updated automatically within the module.
-This creates a 15 min timeout period that will require you to login again if you haven't made any API calls for 15 mins
+# Your login will be valid for 15 minutes.
+The 15 minute window will
+# be reset with each API call, however if you do not call the API
+# for 15 minutes, you will need to login again.

 # Fetch some data.
 A pandas dataframe will be returned